LucaCoduriV/SLH-king/readme.md

 It was a bit redundant to write the same code for each struct, so I decided to create my first macro to solve that problem.
 I am not sure if it was the best way, but it works.

+The .env contains user's that are used only to create the db.
+Once the db is created, users can be removed from the .env file.